Baddeley Brothers take Ravensbourne graphic design student ‘into the fold’ for foiled envelope collaboration

 However, briefing for the project coincided with students being allowed back in the autumn.
 And this gave her a chance to attend college to discuss and sample test her ideas.

-Now in its fifth year, one student is selected to take part in a collaborative project between the university’s graphic design department and the three companies, producing an item with paper from GF Smith, foil from Foilco, then production by Baddeley Brothers at their printworks in East London.
+Now in its fifth year, one student is selected to take part in a collaborative project between the university’s graphic design department and the three companies, producing an item with paper from GF Smith, foil from Foilco, then production by Baddeley Brothers at their printworks in east London.

 The brief this year focused on Sustainable (Typo)graphic Paper matter.
 Taking its lead from renewables, paper from recycled coffee cups and Zero Foil 2 Landfill.